 Anyone can refer a Cincinnati injured worker for vocational rehabilitation services (i.e. a doctor, a lawyer, etc.).
-Once referred into a program, the BWC will then determine whether or not the injured employee is “eligible” for a vocational rehab program.
+Once referred into a program, the Bureau of Workers’ Compensation will then determine whether or not the injured employee is “eligible” for a vocational rehab program.

 Who is “Eligible” for Voc Rehab?

-If an injured worker is determined to be “eligible” for voc rehab, he or she must then be determined to be “feasible” to gain entrance into a program.
+If an injured worker is determined to be “eligible” by fulfilling the requirements above for voc rehab, he or she must then be determined to be “feasible” to gain entrance into a program.

 To be “feasible” for voc rehab, the injured worker must have a “reasonable probability” of benefiting from services and returning to work as a result thereof.